The best seaside holidays in the UK

 Tresco, Scilly Isles

-You don’t need to head to the Caribbean for more tropical climes.
+When it comes to a good beach holiday, you don’t necessarily need to head to the Caribbean for more tropical climes.
 Instead set your sights on the Isles of Scilly.
 You can travel over on the Scillonian III ferry service from Penzance to St Mary’s.
 Once there, catch a boat on to Tresco, the second largest island.
-With its warm climate, dinky beaches and cosy pubs it can’t be beaten.
+With its warm climate, dinky beaches and cosy pubs, it can’t be beaten.

-Porthcurno Beach is a stunning picture-postcard destination of clear blue waters and white sands.
+Porthcurno Beach is a stunning picture-postcard destination of clear blue waters and white sands down in the very south west of England.
 It’s breathtakingly beautiful, sheltered by towering granite cliffs, and perfect for picnics and sunbathing.
 It has a dangerous undercurrent though, so not great for swimming.
-Instead, enjoy your picnic before catching a performance at the Minack open-air theatre cut into the cliffside above.
+Instead, enjoy your ice cream with a sea view before catching a performance at the Minack open-air theatre cut into the cliffside above.

 Attempting to be a kind of Las Vegas by the sea, with casinos and cabaret shows, Blackpool is trying to shed its donkey ride image.
-It hasn’t worked yet, but Blackpool is still one of the top UK destinations for groups of young people on short weekend breaks, hen nights and stag weekends.
-With the rollercoasters of the Pleasure Beach, the bright lights of the Blackpool Illuminations and plenty of clubs and bars it’s still the seaside party capital of the North.
+It hasn’t quite worked yet, but Blackpool is still one of the top UK destinations for groups of young people on short weekend breaks, hen nights and stag weekends.
+With the rollercoasters of the Pleasure Beach, the bright lights of the Blackpool Illuminations and plenty of clubs and bars it’s still one of the best UK beach holidays in the north.

 Luskentyre, Isle of Harris, Western Isles